Which Bank Is This IBAN?

 Can I get the bank name from an account number without the IBAN prefix?

 Yes.
 You do not need the "PL" prefix or the two IBAN check digits to identify the bank.
 The sort code sits at the same position in both the 26-digit NRB and the 28-character IBAN.
-Paste either format into the tool to get the bank name from account number or full IBAN.
+Paste either format into the tool above.

 References